 I’m so happy I could capture this moment… and, no joke, it was “just” a moment – my mother-in-law and I practically devoured this fruit pizza all by ourselves.

-Our husbands were only able to sneak a slice because they came home at just the right time.
+Our an old friend of mines were only able to sneak a slice because they came home at just the right time.

 What I love most about this recipe: it can be different every time you make it.